AnonymousPlanet/thgtoa/guide.md

 -   Use multiple layers (such as what will be recommended in this guide later: VPN over Tor) so that an adversary might be able to see that someone connected to the service through Tor but won't be able to see that it was you because you were connected to a VPN and not the Tor Network.

 Be aware again that this might not be enough against a motivated global adversary[^88] with wide access to global mass surveillance (remember XKEYSCORE, MUSCULAR and PRISM).
 Such adversary might have access to logs no matter where you are and could use those to de-anonymize you.

+I also strongly recommend reading this very good, complete and thorough guide on many Attack Vectors on Tor: <https://github.com/Attacks-on-Tor/Attacks-on-Tor>

 (In their defense, it should also be noted that Tor is not designed to protect against a Global adversary.
 For more information see <https://svn-archive.torproject.org/svn/projects/design-paper/tor-design.pdf> and specifically, \"Part 3.
 Design goals and assumptions.\".)